Make-School-Courses/FEW-1.1-Web-Foundations/10-JavaScript-Browser-API-part-1/README.md

 **NOTE!** You should choose a browser API not a web service.
 Your API should be something provided by the browser. **For example:** Canvas is okay, Yelp is not.

 - Choose a web API and make a test implementation
-  - Make a test app that shows three features of your API in use
+  - Make a test app that shows **three features** of your API in use
-  - Make a Github repo for your API example and **include a readme**.
-The readme should include:
+  - Make a Github repo for your API example and **include a Readme**.
+The Readme should include:
     - An overview of the API and the features your project demonstrates.
 Include the following:
       - It's uses and features
       - Notes on browser support